 Clean Energy DC is the District of Columbia's new climate and energy plan.
 It explains how the District will use forward-looking energy policies to achieve its greenhouse gas (GHG) emissions targets for 2032, while also encouraging innovation, efficiency, and resiliency.
 Clean Energy DC re-imagines what a 21st century energy system could be, but is also pragmatic and focused on achieving tangible goals.
 Clean Energy DC clearly identifies what actions need to be taken between now and 2032 in our buildings, our energy infrastructure, and our transportation system to meet the District's ambitious GHG reduction targets.
 It lists 55 actions that we as a community can do today, next steps for each, and what we will need to do in the future.
 Clean Energy DC is a plan, and a vision of what the District could be.
 It is a bold idea of the District as a leader in fighting climate change, one that requires the support and engagement of District residents and businesses for it to be successful.
 Re-imagining the District's energy system is a big task.
 That is why this plan is just the beginning.
 Many of the actions and strategies will require further study.
 The people and businesses who will be most affected by these actions will have an active and important role in designing the next steps.
 Clean Energy DC is the place where all of this work starts to come together.

-Clean Energy DC

-re-imagines what a 21st

-century energy system

-could be, but is also

-pragmatic and focused

-on achieving tangible

-goals.
+Clean Energy DC is a road map to new clean energy future that is more equitable, and prosperous.
 WHY DO WE NEED A PLAN?

-Climate change scientists have called for a reduction in the GHG emissions that drive climate change by 80% by 2050 to avoid an increase in global temperatures of more than 2°C. This is because an increase of 2°C has been shown to be the most that the earth's ecosystem can handle while avoiding the worst impacts of climate change.
-However, even a 2°C increase in global warming can severely impact our societies and ecosystems.
-So, while this Plan outlines necessary actions up to the year 2032, a longer-term effort will be needed to limit the risk of serious climate change impacts on the District's economy and prosperity.
+In 2016, nations of the world reached a historic global agreement on climate change, the Paris Agreement, to reduce GHG emissions enough to limit the worst impacts of climate change.
+Specifically, the Paris Agreement seeks to keep the increase in global average temperatures below 2°C, and ideally below 1.5°C. For cities to do their share, especially in wealthy countries like the U.S., this will require deep cuts in GHG emissions, ultimately achieving carbon neutrality (or "zero emissions") by 2050 or sooner.
+In response, leading cities have reaffirmed and strengthened their commitments to deep reductions in GHG emissions, and the District is no exception.
+However, even with a 1.5°C increase in global temperatures, the impacts of climate change are unavoidable.
+So, while this Plan outlines necessary actions up to the year 2032, a longer-term effort that clearly articulates how the District will achieve carbon neutrality will be needed to limit the risk of serious climate change impacts on the District's economy and prosperity.
 Clean Energy DC will also work in concert with Climate Ready DC, the District's plan to adapt to the impacts of a changing climate on our infrastructure, neighborhoods, and most vulnerable residents (see Box 1).
+As a result of climate change, the District will experience: